Basic Information and definitions:

 Pencak Silat/ Maen Po Mande Muda: The Suwanda Family System of Pencak Silat, composed of 27 subsystem styles of Silat.
 Techniques blend the movements and strategies of various Indonesian Silat styles.
 Empty hand and weapons combat are taught both in “stand up” and ground fighting modes.
 This originates from West Java.
 This method emphasizes self defense and combat rather than sport competition.

 Silat Seni Kuntau Tekpi: This method of Silat has a compact curriculum and has been referred to as an “old man” silat in that it is quick, direct and dispenses with acrobatics/gymnastics and techniques requiring brawn.
 Training centers on learning modules or conceptual “tool boxes.”
 Locks are fast and tight.
 The signature weapon is the Tekpi, a weapon very similar to the Okinawan Sai.
+This is often referred to as King Of Weapons for the weapon theory it’s training methodology delivers and it’s ability to counter other weapons.
 This method comes from the Kedah region of Malaysia .

-Silat Harimau Berantai : This Malaysian method emphasizes training with silat weaponry and learning armed and unarmed defenses against weaponry.
+Silat Harimau Berantai : This Malaysian method emphasizes training with silat weaponry and learning armed and unarmed defenses against weaponry as well as striking and locking skills.
 The idea is that to defend against weapons one needs to have an understanding about how they are realistically and efficiently used.
 Training with weapons also builds fast reflexes, situational awareness, enhanced timing and management of range.

 Bela Diri: The Indonesian term for “Self Defense.”
 Under this conceptual umbrella, we apply Silat skills to everyday self-defense considerations.
 If appropriate, we apply skills and strategies from other arts within the instructors’ backgrounds.
 “Stylistic purity” is not adhered to.
 “Fairness” and “rules” are dispensed with in order to emphasize survival in street fighting and criminal attack situations.